Maxkie1/GestureDetection_ML_ITA/README.md

 python train_model.py
 ```

-2. Use the `train_model.ipynb` notebook in your Google Collab environment
+2. Use the `train_model.ipynb` notebook in your Google Colab GPU runtime.

 The trained model is stored in a file named `gesture_recognition_model.h5`.
 Note that a perfectly fitted pretrained model already exists in the repository.